Anacristina0914/GitHubIntro/README.md

 <h3 align="center">
 <img src="images/Step2.png" alt= “Step2” width="600" height="600">
 </h3>
 Fill out the fields with your information:

 * Enter your email: it is possible you cannot use your institutional email, but your personal email is ok too.
 * Create a password: Try to use a password with at least 1 capital letter, 1 number, and 1 special character (e.g. !%$?).
 * Enter a username: very straightforward, just choose something you can easily remember.
 * Opt in or out for anouncements: I chose n, but you can always choose y.
-* Verify the account - So you prove you are not a robot (or ChatGPT)
+* Verify the account - So you prove you are not a robot (or ChatGPT).

 <h3 align="center">
 <img src="https://media.giphy.com/media/l0NwI1oBNxYfoRRny/giphy.gif" alt= “Step1” width="200" height="200">